 Rajula was driven for thirty miles along the coast in screaming winds and huge steep seas.

-Rajula was eventually driven hard astern with her engines running full power.
+The manoeuvre was perfectly executed, Rajula eventually being driven hard astern with her engines running full power.

-She managed to rescue herself from shipwreck by sailing at full speed backwards!
+Rajula managed to rescue herself from shipwreck by sailing at full engine speed backwards!

 Sadly, seven other ships were not so fortuitous and were driven ashore and wrecked.